 Non-dependant deductions from housing benefit

 A non-dependant is a person over 18 years of age that normally lives with the claimant, other than a partner, dependant child, joint tenant, or sub-tenant.
-The Government assumes that the non-dependant should be making a contribution to the household expenses and, therefore, a deduction is made from a claimant's weekly Housing Benefit to take this contribution into account.
-This is known as a non-dependant deduction.
-The amount of the deduction depends upon the non-dependant's age and income.
+The Government assumes that the non-dependant should be contributing to the household expenses and, therefore, a deduction made from a claimant's weekly Housing Benefit to consider this contribution.
+We call this a non-dependant deduction.
+The amount of deduction depends upon the non-dependant's age and income.

 The claimant or partner:

 - is registered blind; or

 - is in receipt of Attendance Allowance; or